leehoawki/HyperBase/README.md

 ## Building and Running

-To build this project, you must have Maven and Java8 installed.
+To build this project, you must have Maven and Jdk (higher than 1.6) installed.

     git clone https://github.com/leehoawki/HyperBase.git
     cd HyperBase